What is the Brain Commons?

 Findable.
 Accessible.
 Interoperable.
 Reusable.
 (FAIR)

-The BRAIN Commons is unique:
+The BRAIN Commons is designed for people that want to: